annapapitto/friendgrow/README.md

 ### Install
 - Download the latest binary using `cargo install friendgrow`
-- Choose a database location and set that in your environment in your preferred way, e.g. `export DATABASE_URL=~/.friendgrow.db >> .bashrc`.
+- Choose a database location and set that in your environment in your preferred way, e.g. `export FRIENDGROW_DB=~/.friendgrow.db >> .bashrc`

 ### Add friends
 ```